surajkumarmandal/surajkumarmandal/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Swift
-- 🌱 I’m currently learning React Native
+- 🌱 I’m also learning React Native
 - 📫 How to reach me: <a href="https://surajkumarmandal.com/">surajkumarmandal.com</a>

 ### If you found my repository helpful, please consider supporting me: